cboettig/duckdbfs/README.md

 the user is responsible for specifying the coordinate reference system (crs) used by the columns.
 For instance, in this case our data is latitude-longitude, so we specify the corresponding EPSG code.
-This is optional (sf allows objects to have unknown CRS), but avisable.
+This is optional (sf allows objects to have unknown CRS), but advisable.

 Recall that when used against any sort of external database like `duckdb`, most `dplyr` functions like `dplyr::mutate()` are being